Cities & Public ServicesSeptember 21, 2023

 Cities suffer from urban heat island effect, which makes micro-locales significantly warmer than their immediate surroundings.
 Thanks to high concentrations of vehicles and mass transit, a high density of carbon-emitting office and apartment buildings and a variety of other factors, cities are perhaps hit hardest by increasing heat waves.

-To battle the steamier months — and years to come — let’s take a look at how cities can embrace urban sustainability to beat the heat.
+To battle the higher temperatures of the steamier months — and years to come — let’s take a look at how cities can embrace urban sustainability to beat the heat.

 One effort to encourage construction of more sustainable buildings has been LEED certification.
 To be LEED certified, buildings must be constructed with attention paid to water use and conservation, sustainable materials and protection of biodiversity, among other factors.
 The LEED program extends beyond singular buildings, and can be applied to entire neighborhoods within cities.
 However, it’s just one tool that can be used to ensure some level of urban sustainability.